garden-io/garden/docs/reference/providers/local-kubernetes.md

 Specifies default settings for dev mode syncs (e.g. for `container`, `kubernetes` and `helm` services).

-These are overridden/extended by the settings of any individual dev mode sync specs for a given module or service.
+These are overridden/extended by the settings of any individual dev mode sync specs.

 Dev mode is enabled when running the `garden dev` command, and by setting the `--dev` flag on the `garden deploy` command.